Universal Approximation Theorems for Dynamical Systems with Infinite-Time Horizon Guarantees

 Generalizing these results, we observe that universality is not unique to standard reservoir architectures.
 If the domain of the functional $H$ is restricted to a space of uniformly bounded sequences with the fading memory property, various families of state-space transformations can approximate it uniformly.
 These include linear systems with polynomial or neural network readouts \citep{coleman1968general,boyd1985fading,grigoryeva2018universal,gonon2019reservoir}, state-affine systems with linear readouts \citep{grigoryeva2018universal,gonon2020risk}, and the previously mentioned echo state networks \citep{grigoryeva2018echo,gonon2019reservoir,gonon2021fading,gonon2023approximation}.
 More recently, Simple Cycle Reservoirs were also shown to be universal for this set of systems \citep{li2024simple}.
 Departing from these state-space approaches, a new method has been developed to approximate FMP systems using a kernel representation of the model \citep{huo2024kernel}.

 \citet{dehghani2018universal} introduced the recurrently-stacked Universal Transformer, and \citet{yun2019transformers} showed that transformer models are universal approximators of continuous permutation-equivariant sequence-to-sequence functions with compact support.
-Building on this idea, \citet{bai2019deq} proposed the Deep Equilibrium Model (DEQ), which can approximate any sequence whose underlying dynamics converge to a fixed point.
+Independently, \citet{bai2019deq} proposed the Deep Equilibrium Model (DEQ), an implicit-depth architecture based on root-finding for steady states of weight-tied deep networks; DEQs can approximate any sequence whose underlying dynamics converge to a fixed point.
 The DEQ, which can be seen as an implicit-depth model similar to neural ordinary differential equations, was later extended to capture systems with arbitrary invariant sets; however, its universal approximation property has not yet been established \citep{konishi2023stable}.
 Finally, assuming a global attractor property, infinite time approximation can be guaranteed~\citep{yi2023nmode,mei2024controlsynth}.